ubports/docs.ubports.com/sdk/apps/qml/QtAudioEngine/AudioCategory.rst

         }
     }

-`Sound </sdk/apps/qml/QtAudioEngine/Sound/>`__ instances can be grouped together by specifying the category property.
+:ref:`Sound <sdk_qtaudioengine_sound>` instances can be grouped together by specifying the category property.
 When you change the volume of a category, all audio output from related instances will be affected as well.

 Note: there will always be an
-`AudioCategory </sdk/apps/qml/QtAudioEngine/AudioCategory/>`__ named
+:ref:`AudioCategory <sdk_qtaudioengine_audiocategory>` named ``default``
-``default`` whether you explicitly define it or not.
-If you do not specify any category for a
-`Sound </sdk/apps/qml/QtAudioEngine/Sound/>`__, it will be grouped into the ``default`` category.
+whether you explicitly define it or not.
+If you do not specify any category for a :ref:`Sound <sdk_qtaudioengine_sound>`, it will be grouped into the ``default`` category.

 Property Documentation
 ----------------------

+.. _sdk_qtaudioengine_audiocategory_name-prop:

 +--------------------------------------------------------------------------+
 |        \ name : string                                                   |
 +--------------------------------------------------------------------------+

 This property holds the name of
-`AudioCategory </sdk/apps/qml/QtAudioEngine/AudioCategory/>`__.
-The name must be unique among all categories and only defined once.
+:ref:`AudioCategory <sdk_qtaudioengine_audiocategory>`.
+The name must be
+unique among all categories and only defined once.
 The name cannot be changed after the instance has been initialized.

 |

+.. _sdk_qtaudioengine_audiocategory_volume-prop:

 +--------------------------------------------------------------------------+
 |        \ volume : real                                                   |